How to Make Your Own Butter in 15 Minutes

 When I make the butter, it has such a rich dark yellow color.
 The color real butter should be.
 The only downfall I am finding with raw cream butter is it is much softer than using pasteurized heavy whipping cream.
 This means that the butter itself is harder to shape.
 However, it does make storing it in a dish a lot easier for me.

 UPDATE: I’ve recently discovered the softness of the butter comes from the temperature of the cream before whipping.
-Some are suggestion cream needs to be 55 degrees before whipping.
+Some are suggesting cream needs to be 55 degrees before whipping.

 Does homemade butter taste better than store bought butter?